DirkTorre/DirkTorre/README.md

 Hello, I’m Dirk.

 I enjoy collecting and analyzing a variety of data.
-I always learn new things or practise.
+I am always learning new things (and practising) related to software engineering and bioinformatics.

 Degree: BSc.
 Bioinformatics at University of Applied Sciences Leiden.